Coronavirus envelope protein: Virions and viral assembly

 The E protein is found in assembled virions where it forms protein-protein interactions with the coronavirus membrane protein (M), the most abundant of the four structural proteins contained in the viral capsid.
 The interaction between E and M occurs through their respective C-termini on the cytoplasmic side of the membrane.
 In most coronaviruses, E and M are sufficient to form virus-like particles, though SARS-CoV has been reported to depend on N as well.
 There is good evidence that E is involved in inducing membrane curvature to create the typical spherical coronavirus virion.
 It is likely that E is involved in viral budding or scission, although its role in this process has not been well characterized.

 Viroporin

 In its pentameric state, E forms cation-selective ion channels and likely functions as a viroporin.
+NMR studies show that viroporin presents an open conformation at low pH or in the presence of calcium ions, while the closed conformation is favored at basic pH.
+The NMR structure shows a hydrophobic gate at leucine 28 in the middle of the pore.
+The passage of ions through the gate is thought to be facilitated by the polar residues at the C-terminus.

-This may disrupt ion homeostasis, alter membrane permeability, and modulate pH in the host cell, which may facilitate viral release.
+The cation leakage may disrupt ion homeostasis, alter membrane permeability, and modulate pH in the host cell, which may facilitate viral release.

 The E protein's role as a viroporin appears to be involved in pathogenesis and may be related to activation of the inflammasome.
 In SARS-CoV, mutations that disrupt E's ion channel function result in attenuated pathogenesis in animal models despite little effect on viral growth.